TsinghuaWangZiXuan/Flybrain/README.md

 # Fly's Brain Drivers Design System
 ## Background
 <p>Introducing a specific protein into a single neuron in Drosophila relies on utilizing an upstream enhancer to drive
 particular gene expression.
-To understand the corresponding relation between enhancer sequence and cell type in the brain, I designed several Image Captioning algorithms using deep learning to predict the expression pattern of reporter genes based on enhancer sequence features.</p>
+To understand the corresponding relationship between enhancer sequences and cells in the brain and design our specific drivers, we tried several models and algorithms using deep learning to predict the expression pattern of reporter genes based on enhancer sequence features.
+Ideally,</p>

 ## Our Work
 ### Autoencoder
 ### Machine Learning